Menu

 In the past 20 years, I have developed a singularly personal interpretation of landscape through experimenting with analog color negative film.
 By using reflection and absorption of light, and long exposures I influence the color dyes within film, creating an enhanced painterly language within the medium itself.

 My work holds fast to the origins of photography and its materials.
-More than ever I feel the strength of my commitment to teach and to explore and extend photography as an art form.
+More than ever I feel the strength of my commitment to explore, expand and deepen photography as an art form.